<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 What grey areas do you need to know when starting a business in Norway?

-3 grey areas when starting a business in Norway
+3 grey areas you need to know before starting a business in Norway

 When starting a business in Norway as a foreign company there are many obstacles and rules to consider.
 In this article, we'll take a look at permanent establishments in Norway and 3 grey areas you need to be aware of when you're planning to do business in Norway.